We all hear it repeatedly. Debt is bad! But, when it happens, many of us try to pretend it is not that bad. The truth is, we are lying to ourselves.

 8. I just need to make more money

 More money is not a guarantee of not debt.
-Just look at stars who have had to declare bankruptcy and have no money.
+Look at stars who have had to declare bankruptcy because they have no money.
 Just because you have more does not mean you can manage it well.

 Learn to gain control of your money now – no matter how much you are making.
 Only then, will a pay increase help you to pay off your debts.